akbar-amin/research/FedSGD/README.md

 ## Federated Stochastic Gradient Descent (SGD)

-Experiments with the Federated Accelerated SGD algorithm (FedAc), which is built on the principles of the Federated Average SGD algorithm (FedAvg).
+Experiments with Federated Accelerated SGD (FedAc), an algorithm built on the principles of Federated Average SGD (FedAvg).
 FedAc was published fairly recently [1] and sparked my interest when looking into optimized federated learning with deep neural networks.

 ### References